overbomb/PlanB_overbomb/tutorials/wallet/ashigaru/it.md

-Quindi premere il pulsante `+` in basso a destra dello schermo.
+Premi il pulsante `+` in basso a destra dello schermo.